 iv.
 Contract backlog as backlog revenue is realized in earnings

 The Company reviews the residual value, useful lives and amortization methods used on an annual basis.
+Amortization of intangible assets is included in general and administrative expenses in the statements of income and comprehensive income.

 (n) Provisions: